-I began to inhabit a greater comfort with holding multiple roles at once – that of authority or submission, that of teacher or student.
+I began to inhabit a greater comfort with holding multiple roles at once – that of authority or submission.
 And it felt comfortable, because I ceased being attached to any role at all.

 I realized that I didn’t really want to teach, which I’d understood as imparting knowledge from me to others.
 I realized I yearned to find the divinity in others, divinity that they already held but might be hidden from both of us like a puzzle, and solving the puzzle together with another seemed delightful.

 Did this realization hold over time?
 Yes and no. My journey has turned cyclical, like kneaded bread with layers that grow smaller and folded.
 I do not hold full knowledge of myself; the answer is a wall, the question is the path.

 I relate to all of it very differently depending on the day.
 I have been learning how to handle identity shifts with more grace.
 I often find ways I solidified around a belief beneath my awareness.
 I’m sure there are many more I haven’t noticed.

 I don’t know how I feel about “finding balance,” but the swing of my pendulum seems to be getting shorter.

 I’ve also learned that I’m definitely not a mystical guru.
 For one, I think being a mystical guru would be super cool, which is in itself very uncool.
 I am anxious, I want your approval, I am insecure, disdainful, afraid; I am a failure, I am confused, I am evil, I am loveless, I am lonely, I am fragile – all things proper gurus seem to be more appropriately enlightened about.
 I am tremblingly human, with a fat sense of self in a very real-feeling character that claws at the world in awkward attempts at self preservation.